majesticloser47/Multimodal-Biometrics-Project/README.md

 ## Overview

-This project aims to demonstrate and experiment with multimodal biometric systems, which integrate multiple biometric authentication methods (such as face, fingerprint, voice, etc.) for enhanced security and reliability.

-## Features

-- Modular codebase for adding or removing biometric modalities
-- Example notebooks for data processing, feature extraction, and fusion strategies
-- Performance evaluation scripts and visualization tools
+This project aims to build a set of multimodal biometric models, which will perform user identification and forgery detection tasks on a combination of signature and electroencephalography (EEG) data received from a user.

 ## Installation